 Count your blessings!

-The Hindu Goddess of prosperity- Lakshmi, is appeased and worshipped for blessings and to express gratitude.
+On this day, the Hindu Goddess of prosperity, Lakshmi, is meant to be appeased and worshipped for her blessings.

 5 Illuminating Facts About Diwali